 “What was missing or disappointing in your experience with us?”

 This is a great question example encouraging users and customers to discuss the aspects of your product or service they don’t like.
-Constructive criticism can be highly valuable for your business, and by inviting customers to offer it, they are more likely to do so.
+Constructive criticism can be highly valuable to your business, and by inviting customers to offer it, they are more likely to do so.

 Many people hesitate to write a negative review in a survey.
 This type of question tells them that it’s okay to list any flaws they might have found when using your product, and frames the question as a way of helping you improve your service.